ComfortWorks/example-auth-test-django/HANDOVER.md

     service name (`keycloak` / `authentik`), so the user adds `127.0.0.1 keycloak authentik` to `/etc/hosts`.
   - *In production:* both reach the IdP via its public HTTPS domain.
-- **Two IdPs, two provisioning models — this is the core evaluation finding:**
+- **Three IdPs, three provisioning models — this is the core evaluation finding:**
   - **Keycloak** imports its realm JSON **only once** (on first start, when the realm doesn't yet exist).
 Later edits to the file are ignored; post-deploy changes must be done in the admin UI (or by wiping the realm/DB and re-importing).
 Setup required several manual steps (see §6).
   - **Authentik** reconciles its **blueprint on every startup**, so edits to the blueprint apply on redeploy.
-Much lower-touch.
+The lowest-touch of the three.
+  - **ZITADEL** provisions **nothing from a file on boot** — only the instance and its admin are bootstrapped (one-shot).
+Every application is registered **by hand in the Console** afterward (or via its management API / Terraform).
+This is the most manual onboarding model of the three, and the trade for its modern, API-first core.

 ---